 Can I receive more than one rebate for the same type of equipment or product?

-Participants may receive more than one rebate for the same type of equipment if all rebate requirements are met, except for the ductless heat pump rebate and smart thermostat rebate.
-Limit of one ductless heat pump rebate per home.
-Limit of two smart thermostat rebates per home.
+Participants may receive more than one rebate for the same type of equipment if all rebate requirements are met, except for the smart thermostat rebate.
+Limit of one smart thermostat rebate per home.

 You may select any equipment that meets the rebate requirements.
-Consult the list of rebate requirements in the
+Work with a

 Need help selecting a product?